Federated Generative Learning with Foundation Models: Experimental Results

+\paragraph{Why does training with synthetic data yield better results?} CUB-200 is a challenging dataset consisting of 200 bird species with 11,788 images, and Cars contains 16,185 images belonging to 196 classes of cars.
+The size of these fine-grained recognition datasets is typically smaller compared to general image classification datasets.
+In previous work~\cite{zhu2022dual,diao2022metaformer}, a common practice is to utilize a pretrained model that has been trained on the ImageNet dataset.
+In this study, we present two approaches: training the model from scratch and loading a pretrained ResNet34 model.
+Note that ImageNet has approximately 1.2M training data, but we only use about 0.18M images.
+We present the accuracy gap between FGL and FedAvg in~\cref{fig:acc_gap}.
+It is evident that by directly loading a model pre-trained on ImageNet, the accuracy gap can be significantly reduced.

+\textit{\textbf{Takeaways}}: In the first round of communication, FGL generates a set of synthetic data to train a model, which serves as an excellent initial model.
+Unlike `out-of-domain' datasets such as ImageNet, this smaller `in-domain' synthetic data exhibits remarkable performance in FL tasks.

 \paragraph{Results on Highly Skewed Data.} Table~\ref{tb:imgnet_subset} shows that when the data distribution is extremely skewed ($\beta=0.01$), Ours (5-round) does not outperform Ours (one-shot) on Imagenette, ImageFruit, and ImageYellow datasets.
 We attribute this phenomenon to the fact that in case of highly skewed data distribution, more rounds of communication are required for the models to converge gradually~\cite{zhao2018federated,wang2020tackling}.
-In order to achieve better results within five rounds, we perform fine-tuning on the aggregated model using the synthesized dataset from the first round on the server for 5 additional epochs before distributing the updated model, namely {Ours (5-round-syn)}.
-The results are presented in Figure~\ref{fig:skewed}, which clearly demonstrate that fine-tuning on our synthesized dataset can significantly enhance model performance in scenarios of extreme data distribution.
+To achieve better results within five rounds, we perform fine-tuning on the aggregated model using the synthesized dataset from the first round on the server for 5 epochs before distributing the updated model.
+The results are presented in~\cref{fig:skewed}, which clearly demonstrate that fine-tuning on our synthesized dataset can significantly enhance model performance even with extreme data distribution.